Pricing & Software

 How to Paper Trade on TradingView?

-When you are viewing a chart, click the BUY Button and you will be asked to select your broker.
-Simply select Paper Trading.
+TradingView has implemented paper trading by default for all of its subscription plans.
+So you can paper trade for free with TradingView.
+When you are viewing a chart, simply click the BUY Button and you will be asked to select your broker.
+Choose the option called Paper Trading.

 Another perfect 10 for TradingView as they hit the mark on Real-time scanning and filtering, and fundamental watchlists also.